 Medical Officers of the Malta Garrison Davidson John Alexander

-Lieutenant Colonel John Alexander Davidson was born in Montreal Canada and was a Licentiate of the Medical Council of Canada.
+Lieutenant Colonel John Alexander Davidson was born in Montreal Canada.
+He was educated at McGill University, Montreal Canada and was a Licentiate of the Medical Council of Canada.

 Lieutenant Colonel John Alexander Davidson was posted in India as medical officer in charge of a number of Casualty Clearing Stations and as officer commanding British Military Hospitals.
 He retired from the Services on 12 May 1949 with the honorary rank of Lieutenant Colonel.

 23 Oct 1935 Short Service Commission Lieutenant RAMC.

 Malta 30 Mar 1937 Arrived from England accompanied by his spouse Dorothea Shepherd Davidson.
 The couple resided at the Married Quarters RAMC Mtarfa.

 14 Apr 1937 Birth of a daughter, Heather Ann Davidson.
 The baby was baptised at St Oswald's Church Mtarfa on 8 August 1939.

 23 Oct 1937 Appointed Captain RAMC with seniority from 23 October 1936.

 Malta 1938 On duty at the Military Hospital Mtarfa.

 Malta 16 July 1939 Charlotte Russell Davidson daughter of Dorothea Shepherd and Capt John Alexander Davidson RAMC of No 1 Officers Quarters Imtarfa, born on 24 March 1939, was baptised at St Oswald's Church Mtarfa.